 A discussion of this apparent paradox is contained in Adam Smith’s An Inquiry into the Nature and Causes of the Wealth of Nations.

 Of course, there are other important determinants of this price difference, such as the fact that the supply of bread and water is many times larger than the supply of diamonds.
 There are many kinds of stones that are much more abundant than diamonds, and, not surprisingly, they are neither as expensive nor as highly valued as diamonds.
 Moreover, apart from their rarity, diamonds possess certain characteristics, such as extreme hardness, brilliance, and chemical inertness, that render them unchanging, at least on the scale of human lifetimes and experiences (since diamonds can be destroyed by being heated to high temperatures), a quality that, because it carries intimations of immortality, makes them valued by us mortal, ever-changing, and ultimately decaying human beings.

-Although the economist would argue that this comparison is invalid since money can be exchanged for a wide variety of products and services that can provide one with utility, clearly there are many other things that one can do with one’s time besides working in order to make more money, including going for walks, sleeping, playing games, or spending time with one’s family or friends, and so forth.
+Although the economist would argue that this comparison is invalid since money can be exchanged for a wide variety of products and services that can provide one with utility, clearly there are many other things that one can do with one’s time besides working in order to make more money, including going for walks, sleeping, playing games, reading books, watching movies or television programs, listening to music, or spending time with one’s family or friends, and so forth.